larsgw/citation.js/docs/cite_output.md

 A full list of output formats, including options, is available in {@tutorial output_formats}.

+> Citation and bibliography formatting is done with the [citeproc-js engine](https://github.com/Juris-M/citeproc-js/) and [CSL](http://citationstyles.org).

 ## `Cite#get()`

 Before `Cite#format()` there was `Cite#get()`, which was a mess.
 Documentation can be found {@tutorial output_options here}.